xlibraries/ASP.NET-Core-MVC/README.md

 1) Temp data:- data stored in memory for one redirect. that mean if you refresh the page memory lost.

 ------------------------------------------------------N-Tier Acrhitecture--------------------------------------------------------------
+Structure your project in suct a way where models, data access and utilities are present in different sub project not as a part of folders in same project